 - Regulates hormones such as corticosteroids and insulin

-Very fine, surgical stainless steel needles are inserted into points located on the surface of the body’s arms, legs and in the ear.
-Other forms of treatment may be electrical micro-current stimulation or moxibustion (a form of heat therapy).
-The treatment is determined by the health issue itself.
+Surgical stainless steel needles are inserted into points on the body surface.
+Other treatments may include electrical micro-current stimulation or moxibustion (a form of heat therapy).
+Your treatment is determined by the health problem.

-During treatment, many patients report sensations of gentle warmth, heaviness, dullness, pressure or an electric sensation moving up or down the body.
-Patients comment feeling pleasant and relaxed, in some case they may fall asleep.
+Many patients report sensations of gentle warmth, heaviness, dullness, pressure or an electric sensation moving up or down the body.
+Patients comment feeling pleasant and relaxed.
+In some case they may fall asleep.

-Each person is unique with the number of treatments varying.
+Each person is unique so the number of treatments vary.
 Many acute conditions only require one to four treatments.
 Generally, five to fifteen treatments are necessary for the majority of chronic disorders.
 Some severe, more chronic degenerative conditions may need several series of treatments over a longer period of time.

 - Maintain good personal hygiene